-The male can weigh 12 pounds while the female gets to be about eight pounds, plus they tend to be white, which is ideal for those who want a traditional-looking chicken.
+The male can weigh 12 pounds while the female gets to be about 8 pounds.
+They tend to be white, which is ideal for those who want a traditional-looking chicken.

 You’re going to find that many people prefer it over the other options used specifically for meat.

 The Bresse chicken is a white, large bird, but you can also find blue, black, and gray colors.
 Generally, the male weighs 7 pounds while the hen weighs in at 5 pounds.
 They take between 16 and 20 weeks before they can be harvested.